nmsa/tma-framework-k/development/README.md

 sh setup_database.sh
 ```

+To deploy MySQL without Ceph volume, you should follow the instructions presented in this [README](mysql-host-volume/README.md) file.

 ## Testing
 For testing purposes, there is a script called `TMA-K_insert_example_data.sql` that inserts example data in Probe, Resource, and Description tables.
 To do that, you just need to execute the following SQL script: